emipa606/RimBank/README.md

 *Installation:*
 Add this mod any time you like.
 Remove this mod any time you like.**Please follow the instructions in HowTo Section.**
-You don&apos;t have to create a new game.
+You don't have to create a new game.
 # You should obey the clauses mentioned in the forum thread when adding this mod into your modpack.